 The reason why I brought the Oxford EQ is because it's very easy the difference in Qs because of the difference in types.

-And Avid EQ only has one type of Q.
+The Avid EQ only has one type of Q.

 And it's semi proportional, it's kind of proportional.